pkErbynn/StatlerWaldorfCorp.ES-CQRS-ProximityMonitor/README.md

 - Nature: Request-response model.
 - Use Case: Synchronous communication where the client initiates requests and waits for responses.
 - Pros:
-    - Simple and widely used.
+    - Simple and widely used for variety of clients, including web browsers and mobile devices.
     - Suitable for RESTful APIs and web services.
 - Cons:
     - Not suitable for real-time updates.